maddevsio/virtual-okno/README.md

 The latest version of Raspbian and installation tutorial can be found here https://www.raspberrypi.org/downloads/raspbian/

 *Note!
-In this project we used the Raspbian Stretch release, although the latest release of this distro is Buster.
-We haven't tested the code on Buster yet.*
+In this project we used the Raspbian Stretch and Buster releases.*

-We used the [Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip) version of Raspbian.
+We used the [Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip) version of Raspbian.
 Unpack it and write to microSD card using suitable software provided by your distribution.

 To enable Wi-Fi support and SSH access during the first boot you should make the following changes on your Linux host: